ana-restrepo/ana-restrepo/README.md

 ### Hi there!
 My name is Ana

-### An aspiring Software Engineer, with a background in Graphic Design and Product Engineering
+### An aspiring Software Engineer with a background in Graphic Design and Product Engineering